Monday, November 19, 2018

 If you have built castles in the air, your work need not be lost; that is where they should be.
 Now put the foundations under them.

 I love that quote.
-It sounds dreamy at first, but dig deeper and it's rock solid.
+It sounds dreamy at first, but dig deeper, and it's rock solid.
 Dream big.
-But then—get to work.
+But then get to work.
 And not just once when you're young and fearless, but again and again as your dreams evolve.
 My mom actually gave me a card with that quote when I graduated from high school.
-At the time, I probably didn’t grasp the full weight of it—too distracted by tassels and the vague smell of barbecue from the grad party—but it stuck with me.
+At the time, I probably didn’t grasp the full weight of it, too distracted by tassels and the vague smell of barbecue from the grad party, but it stuck with me.
 Decades later, I see how right she was to press that wisdom into my hands.
 It’s not just advice.
 It’s a blueprint.
-One I’ve watched my kids begin to follow in their own way—and one I’m finally coming back to myself.
+One, I’ve watched my kids begin to follow in their own way, and one, I’m finally coming back to myself.

 It reminds me, too, of a softer take from Little Women: